JesseMcGilAllen/javaIndividualProject/Journal.md

 It seems I have broken everything when I moved from using Copy to iCloud.
 All the paths are different.
 Got Tomee working again.

 I have decided to change the emphasis of my project to a personal programming review type site.
 Of course, it makes the site more complicated.
-Which suits me as it makes it more complicated.
+Which strangely makes the project more appealing.

+Unfortunately, I wasn't able to get start on User Authentication before class.
+It looked like jsps were necessary.
+I got caught up with implementing the JSTLs.